 We're so confident in our panel quality that we offer the most comprehensive warranty in the industry.
-Our 25-year Power and Product Warranty for home or commercial use covers all the panels and everything else on the roof, and even provides coverage for the roof itself where the system is installed.
+Our 25-year Power and Product Warranty for home use covers all the panels and everything else on the roof, and even provides coverage for the roof itself where the system is installed.

 So are solar panels worth it for your home solar needs?

 Every situation is different, depending on location, home, local solar incentives, availability of experienced solar installers, and home energy usage.
 But overall, home solar systems provide a major financial benefit to homeowners through energy cost savings.
 Plus, the ecological benefits to clean, renewable energy helps reduce carbon emissions and lower our overall impact on climate change.
 Anything that saves homeowners money—and helps us save the world for future generations in the process—is worth the research and investment.